jnozzi/cocoadev.com/markdown/SavingAndLoadingUIElements.md

 ----

 Thanks for your help, but it seems to contradict the information that was presented to me in the book.
-In the book it says to drag a customView UI element onto the window and then custom class(command-5) it to make the view an instance of General/OvalView.
+In the book it says to drag a customView UI element onto the window and then custom class(command-5) it to make the view an instance of OvalView.
 I also tried it your way, but the problem I have is trying to get that instantiated instance be the instance of the class that I want to use to display.
 If you could provide further clarification/assistance I would appreciate it.

 Thanks for the tip on size saving, it's now done and I will do that in the future.